-The cool uplands of eastern Australia have provided a refuge for rainforest species for over 100 million years, providing a living link to the deep time history of the Australian flora and fauna.
-In the face of the climate crisis and growing social and economic uncertainty, the Gaia Forest project aim is to create in this same environment a refuge for the cultivation of mindfulness and nature reconnection, for regenerative farming, forest restoration and Deep Ecology.
+The cool uplands of eastern Australia have provided a refuge for rainforest species for over 100 million years, providing a living link to the deep-time history of the Australian flora and fauna.
+In the face of the climate crisis and growing social and economic uncertainty, the Gaia Forest project aims to create in this same environment a refuge for the cultivation of mindfulness and nature reconnection, for regenerative farming, forest restoration and Deep Ecology.

 Some of our main principles:

 “What we are doing to the forests of the world is but a mirror reflection of what we are doing to ourselves and to one another” – Mahatma Gandhi

 Deforestation causes nearly 20% percent of the world’s CO2 emission, equalling almost all of the emissions from the global transport sector combined.
 Globally forests are home to more than three quarters of all terrestrial biodiversity, but we are losing them at an astonishing rate; each year more than 13 million hectares: http://www.un.org/en/development/desa/news/forest/reforestation-the-easiest.html